-(1) If a lessor receives excessive benefit due to significant changes in the bases for calculation of the rent, particularly a decrease in expenses, the lessee may contest the excessive amount of the rent for the dwelling and claim a reduction of the rent as of the submission of an application with a lease committee or court.
+- (1) The lessee may challenge the amount of rent of the dwelling and demand reduction thereof due to significant changes in the bases for calculation of the rent, in particular due to decrease in costs, as of the filing of a respective application with a lease committee or court.

-- (2) A lessee shall submit a request for reduction of the rent in a format which can be reproduced in writing to the lessor, who shall notify the lessee of the opinion of the lessor concerning the request 30 thirty days. - (3) If a lessor does not consent in full or in part to the reduction of the rent or does not respond to the request of a lessee specified in subsection (2) of this section within the prescribed term, the lessee may file a claim for reduction of the rent with a lease committee or court within 30 days as of the expiry of the term for responding.
+[RT I, 04.01.2021, 2 entry into force 14.01.2021] - (2) A lessee shall submit a request for reduction of the rent in a format which can be reproduced in writing to the lessor, who shall notify the lessee of the opinion of the lessor concerning the request 30 thirty days. - (3) If a lessor does not consent in full or in part to the reduction of the rent or does not respond to the request of a lessee specified in subsection (2) of this section within the prescribed term, the lessee may file a claim for reduction of the rent with a lease committee or court within 30 days as of the expiry of the term for responding.
 [RT I 2002, 53, 336 entry into force 01.07.2002]

 § 303.
-Contestation of increase in rent for dwelling
+Challenging of increase in rent ofdwelling